13.5. Magic, trick or physics?#

 Select questions for the follow-up discussion:

-Different explanations have been suggested in class.
-Which explanations are better and why?
-What are characteristics of good or better explanations?
+3. Different explanations have been suggested in class.
+Which explanations are better?
+What makes one explanation better than another?

 On the side#